Be a Better Practitioner and Be Objective

 3. Symmetrical running gait at 50% running speed for 5 min.
 Asymmetrical running pattern at 75% running speed for 1 min.

 All the tests above can be re-produced, re-assessed, re-measured.

-If you can be objective then you are providing your athlete with a TRUE blueprint of what your assessment, analysis and diagnosis of their problem is.
+If you can be objective then you are providing your athlete with a TRUE blueprint of what your assessment, analysis, and diagnosis of their problem are.

 Your objectivity then leads you to provide them with a higher level of care.
 Why?

 When they ask you, “How am I doing doc?”
 You can confidently answer, “You are doing well because 1. your test ‘A’ has improved by 20% 2. your test ‘B’ has improved by 60% and this means that overall you have improved by an average of 40%”